 By the time you add in things like landscaping, housekeeping, and snow removal or leaf gathering, total annual expenses for maintenance and emergency spending could easily be in the range $4,000 to $6,000 per year ($333 to $500 per month) for some people.

-Many homes occupied by senior adults simply are not safe or practical for aging in place, particularly if mobility becomes limited or if the homeowner requires a walker or wheelchair.
+Many homes occupied by senior adults may not be safe or practical for aging in place, particularly if mobility becomes limited or if the homeowner requires a walker or wheelchair.
 Considerations include everything from accessibility to the home, floor surfaces, and lighting, to the width of doorways and height of cabinets — not to mention whether your bedroom is upstairs or downstairs.

 Depending on the design of the home and the owner’s mobility limitations, the cost of modifications could be anywhere from a few thousand dollars to $100,000 or more.
 And if you make such modifications to your home, it’s important to consider whether the changes might negatively impact the ability to sell the home later by limiting market appeal.